Some things get better with age. That’s the old adage anyway.

 The first common flaw is usually that you can only get those low advertised prices if you prepay for a minimum of three years.
 We go from bad to worse, though, when you start looking at how much these plans will cost when it’s time to renew after the first few years.

-HostMonster’s ‘cheap’ monthly rates will double in the blink of an eye, going from $4.95/month on the low end up to nearly 12 bucks for the same exact service.
+HostMonster’s ‘cheap’ monthly rates will double in the blink of an eye, going from $4.95/month on the low end up to nearly ten bucks for the same exact service.
 The bigger Plus, Choice, and Plus Pro plans increase even more dramatically, costing you premium prices for a relatively basic offering at the end of the day.

-So if you don’t see yourself wanting to move hosts again in a few years, it’s probably worth ponying up a few extra dollars and getting the best value over the long term.
+So if you don’t see yourself wanting to move hosts again in a few years, it’s probably worth ponying up a few extra dollars and getting the best value over the long-term.

 HostMonster Pricing, Hosting Plans & Quick Facts